Konstantin-Bakalov/GutenBrowse/README.md

 - Create a .env file in ./client (see .env.template)
 - Set the API url to `https://gutendex.com`
-- Move on directory up and use the docker-compose.yml file to start a container by running `docker compose up`
+- Move one directory up and use the docker-compose.yml file to start a container by running `docker compose up`

 ## Features